 *NOW __The cheque which is more than three months old is a stale cheque.

-The banking regulation Act has not define specific period after which the instrument (cheque) becomes stale.
-Some of the banks write specific instruction on the cheque where the validity period is mentioned.
-In such case the cheque will become stale after expiry of the period from the date of issue (date on the instrument)
+The banking regulation Act has not defined a specific period after which the instrument (cheque) becomes stale.
+Some of the banks write specific instructions on the cheque where the validity period is mentioned.
+In such case, the cheque will become stale after the expiry of the period from the date of issue (date on the instrument)

 If a cheque bears a date later than the date of issue, it is termed as post dated cheque.